Federal grand jury indicts former Trump adviser Steve Bannon for contempt of Congress - KRDO

 The House January 6 committee subpoenaed documents and testimony from Bannon in early October.

 Bannon’s lawyer, Robert Costello, told the committee the former Trump adviser would not be cooperating with the investigation because he had been directed not to by Trump.
-Pointing to claims from Trump that the documents and testimony being sought was potentially protected by executive privilege, Bannon’s lawyer told the committee that “the executive privileges belong to President Trump” and “we must accept his direction and honor his invocation of executive privilege.”
+Pointing to claims from the former President that the documents and testimony being sought were potentially protected by executive privilege, Bannon’s lawyer told the committee that “the executive privileges belong to President Trump” and “we must accept his direction and honor his invocation of executive privilege.”

-In seeking his cooperation, the committee has pointed to reports that Bannon spoke to Trump in the lead-up to the Capitol riot, that he was present at the so-called “war room” of Trump allies at the Willard Hotel in Washington, DC, as the attack was unfolding, and that he made comments on his podcast the day prior predicting that “all hell” was “going to break loose” the next day.
+In seeking his cooperation, the committee has pointed to reports that Bannon spoke to Trump in the lead-up to the Capitol riot, that he was present in the so-called “war room” of Trump allies at the Willard hotel in Washington as the attack was unfolding and that he made comments on his podcast the previous day predicting that “all hell” was “going to break loose” the next day.

 “In short, Mr. Bannon appears to have played a multi-faceted role in the events of January 6th, and the American people are entitled to hear his first-hand testimony regarding his actions,” the House committee said in its report putting forward a contempt resolution against Bannon.

-Any criminal case against Bannon could take years to unfold in court, and a successful prosecution isn’t a certainty.
+The criminal case against Bannon could take years to unfold in court, and a successful prosecution isn’t a certainty.
 Historically, criminal contempt of Congress cases have been derailed by juries sympathetic to the defendants and by appeals rulings.
-Bannon’s case is likely to raise novel legal questions about executive privilege and about the House’s ability to enforce its investigative subpoenas when they seek information about the executive branch.
+Bannon’s case is likely to raise novel legal questions about executive privilege and about the House’s ability to enforce its investigative subpoenas when it seeks information about the executive branch.

-The House has pinned its hopes on the prosecution of Bannon as well, with the committee trying to make Bannon an example of the possible consequences for uncooperative witnesses.
+The House has pinned its hopes on the prosecution of Bannon as well, with the committee trying to make him an example of the possible consequences for uncooperative witnesses.

-“They have obviously got their process.
-They’ve got to run their traps on all of the guidelines for deciding on a criminal prosecution in a case like that,” Rep. Jamie Raskin, a member of the select committee and a Maryland Democrat, told CNN earlier this month when asked if he believes the Justice Department is dragging its feet on Bannon.
+Democratic Rep. Pete Aguilar of California told CNN that Meadows should be watching closely after skipping Friday’s deposition appearance.

+“Mark Meadows should take note,” Aguilar said.
+“We expect answers to lawful subpoenas.”

 The-CNN-Wire